juji-io/datalevin/doc/search.md

 normalization.
 Pivoted unique normalization is chosen for it takes document lengths into consideration, and does not needlessly penalize lengthy documents.

-Depending on the query, documents selection uses one of two original algorithms that we developed.
-For cases when the query contains a mixture of very rare term and common ones, or when there is only one query term, a candidate pruning algorithm is used; for other cases, the inverted lists of the query terms are read into bitmaps and documents are found through bitmap union/intersection.
+Depending on the query, documents selection uses one of two algorithms that we developed.
+For cases when the query contains a mixture of very rare terms and common ones, or when there is only one query term, a candidate pruning algorithm, called `:prune`, is used; for other cases, the inverted lists of the query terms are read into bitmaps and documents are found through bitmap union/intersection, called `:bitmap`.

 Compared with standard algorithm [1], our algorithms remove early on those documents that are unlikely to be relevant due to missing query terms.
 Not only